BDM collects, uses and exchanges your information so that we can:

 - assist government and law enforcement agencies or regulators where permitted by law.

-The Registry operates within the privacy requirements of the Births, Deaths and Marriages Registration Act 1996 (Vic) and other relevant legislation.
+BDM operates within the privacy requirements of the Births, Deaths and Marriages Registration Act 1996 (the Act) and other relevant legislation.
+Under the Act, BDM must, as far as practicable, protect people from unjustified intrusions on their privacy.

 Personal information is information (including numbers and images) that can be linked to an identifiable living person.
 A subset of personal information is sensitive information which includes information about an identifiable living person including racial or ethnic origin, religious affiliations, sexual preferences or practices and criminal record.